 Another frequent symptom of depression and anxiety is a significant change in sleep patterns.
 These changes might mean you're getting more sleep than in the past and finding it challenging to stay awake throughout the day.
 It can also manifest as persistent difficulty sleeping and insomnia.

 Other common sleep-related symptoms could be trouble falling asleep or waking up earlier than usual.
-After a stressful or traumatic life event, it can be common to deal with disruptions to your sleep.
+After a stressful or traumatic life event, it can be common to experience disruptions to your sleep.
 If these symptoms persist, however, you might be living with a mental health condition.
 Difficulties with sleep can also have an outsized impact on the rest of your day, making it a beneficial symptom to combat.